COMMENTARY: The absurd crusade against vaping

 Trump has announced a proposed Food and Drug Administration ban on flavored e-cigarettes, while the San Francisco Board of Supervisors banned the sale of vaping products at retail outlets.
 New York Gov. Andrew Cuomo imposed a ban on flavored e-cigarettes on an “emergency” basis.
 “Vaping is dangerous, period,” Cuomo pronounced, citing, like the president, teenage use in particular.

-Actually, there's little evidence that vaping, as a general matter, is hazardous, especially when compared with traditional cigarettes, whose smokers inhale a witch's brew of carcinogens and carbon monoxide.
-Smoking accounts for 30% of all cancer deaths, and 18% of all deaths.
+Actually, there’s little evidence that vaping, as a general matter, is hazardous, especially when compared with traditional cigarettes, whose smokers inhale a witch’s brew of carcinogens and carbon monoxide.
+Smoking accounts for 30 percent of all cancer deaths, and 18 percent of all deaths.

-A credible estimate is that e-cigarettes, which involve inhaling a nicotine-infused vapor rather than smoke, are about 95% less harmful than cigarettes.
+A credible estimate is that e-cigarettes, which involve inhaling a nicotine-infused vapor rather than smoke, are about 95 percent less harmful than cigarettes.

 The vaping-related illnesses that have recently garnered headlines and prompted the regulatory actions appear not to implicate standard vaping, but rather the use of black-market liquids containing THC, the active ingredient in cannabis.
 We could make the risky products involved illegal, if they weren’t already illegal.